abilandz/PH8124/Lecture_6/Lecture_6.md

 44
 ```

-Typically, one can store such an output in an array, and then process further programmatically all entries, with the following code snippet which combines a few different functionalities covered by now:
+Typically, one can store such an output in an array and then process further programmatically all entries with the following code snippet that combines a few different functionalities covered by now:

 ```bash
 $ SomeArray=( $(awk '{print $2}' someFile.dat) )